 Why We Do Not Accept Insurance Assignment

 Many people who have contacted our office for our services have asked us why we do not bill insurance directly when other medical providers do.
-We fully understand the financial challenge this presents to some patients, and we wish there was a way to bill your insurance company.
+We fully understand the financial challenge this presents to some individuals, and we wish there was a way to bill your insurance company.
 Unfortunately, at this time, there is not.
 Here is why:

 When clinics bill health insurance companies directly, the doctors are required to become participating providers.
 The doctors must sign a contract that allows the insurance company to determine which services they will, and will not, provide and how much they can charge for those services.
 In general, insurance companies are not focused on preventative or wellness services.
-They are heavily invested in the conventional model of health care that too often relies on drugs and surgery.
-We are committed to the functional medicine model that involves understanding the origins, prevention, and treatment of complex, chronic disease.
+They are heavily invested in the conventional model of health care that too often relies on drugs and procedures.
+We are committed to the functional medicine model that involves understanding the underlying cause(s), prevention, and treatment of complex, chronic disease.